strathausen/blog/articles/2d-glasses.md

 ### Whoa, how??

-All you need is two pairs of 3d glasses and follow these two easy steps:
+All you need is two pairs of 3d glasses and to follow these two easy steps:

 1. take two pairs of 2d glasses (those made of paper) and cut one left glass from one pair and one right glass the other pair